One of the most common questions we get when reviewing a process:

 3) Inventory cost – The labor and cost to process the items has been spent, but since it’s not needed yet, it will take longer to get paid by the customer, which reduces cash flow and the cost of capital (money that could be getting a return on investment in the bank, or invested into the business in another area).
 You still have to pay your employee, but the customer hasn’t paid you yet.

 4) Cost to store inventory – Inventory needs to be stored, so there is a cost to process and record it, package it to protect it from damage, and put it somewhere out of the way (which is labor you have to pay for).
 This requires more floor space and higher rent/mortgage payments, which also adds to the cost of utilities for lighting, heating and cooling.
+This also impacts cash flow.
+When you process more than you need right now, you are spending money in materials or labor now, but you won’t get paid by your customers until later.
+Your bank account will go down, and that’s money you cannot easily use to pay employees for their time on those items.
+Many businesses fail because they run out of money due to poor practices like bulk buying and overproducing, not because they fail to get customers.

 6) Loss of customers – If a customer cancels the order, or asks for a different version, or the part is no longer made available for sale, or the customer does not like or want to buy that item, then the inventory becomes worthless, so the expense of buying and purchasing the item is completely lost.
 Getting a bulk discount on something that no one will buy from you is a terrible waste of money.
 Buy a small amount first, and if the customers like it, then consider increasing the amount you buy.
-Too often, companies assume they can sell the extra inventory if they have to, but often they only get pennies on the dollar (10% or less of the purchased price), and end up losing more money than they saved.
+Too often, companies assume they can sell the extra inventory if they have to, but often they only get pennies on the dollar (10% or less of the purchased price), and end up losing more money than they saved buying in bulk.
 Go to a retail clothing store and check out the clearance rack to get an idea what we are talking about.

 7) Cost to dispose – There may be additional costs to deal with the scrap or unneeded items beyond the wasted labor and material costs, such as landfill disposal costs, cost to transport or pickup the items, fill out paperwork, or even properly recycle it.

 8) Perception differs from reality – As seen in the video, the perception of batching may not actually result in faster processing, even though it seems that way for the individual worker in a process.
+Run a simple experiment if you’re not sure, and you might be surprised at the results.

-Don’t get me wrong, there are situations where batching might be a better option in the short term (large setup times, low cost of inventory and space needs, inconsistent deliveries, etc).
+Don’t get me wrong, there are situations where batching might be a better option in the short term (large setup times, low cost of inventory and space needs, inconsistent deliveries, cure/heat/bake processes, etc).
 There are other situations, especially when ordering from a supplier, where travel and bulk discounts come into play.
 For these situations, an economic order quantity can be calculated, as long as it considers all these extra costs of inventory (which most calculations do not), to decide how large the batch size could be.
 However, in general the goal is to minimize the size of batches as much as possible by making the setup take less time.

 Bottom line: You don’t know what your customers are going to buy!
 That is why you want to keep your inventory as low as possible until they start ordering more consistently from you.
 This comes with other benefits including less space needed, more cash in the bank, and less risk.